MicrosoftDocs/cpp-docs/docs/atl/reference/catlfilemappingbase-class.md

  The original file-mapping object to copy to create the new object.

 ### Remarks
  Creates a new file-mapping object, optionally using an existing object.
-It is still necessary to call [CAtlFileMappingBase::MapFile](#catlfilemappingbase__mapfile) to open or create the file-mapping object for a particular file.
+It is still necessary to call [CAtlFileMappingBase::MapFile](#mapfile) to open or create the file-mapping object for a particular file.

 ### Example
  [!code-cpp[NVC_ATL_Utilities#71](../../atl/codesnippet/cpp/catlfilemappingbase-class_1.cpp)]

-##  <a name="catlfilemappingbase___dtorcatlfilemappingbase"></a>  CAtlFileMappingBase::~CAtlFileMappingBase
+##  <a name="dtor"></a>  CAtlFileMappingBase::~CAtlFileMappingBase
  The destructor.

 ```